None of us can control the weather – unless you’re hiding some superpowers the world should know about?

-And if the rain turns torrential, you’re best bet is to pull over under cover and wait out the worst of the storm.
+And if the rain turns torrential, your best bet is to pull over under cover and wait out the worst of the storm.

-Remember, you aren’t the only one on the road: in conditions like these you’re also relying on the poor vision and driving of others.
+Remember, you aren’t the only one on the road: in conditions like these, you’re also relying on the poor vision and driving ability of others.